Everything you need to know

-Our team of dermatology specialists are able to remove skin tags and warts via methods including snip cautery, cryotherapy (liquid nitrogen) and/or laser treatment.
+Our team of dermatology specialists are able to remove skin tags, warts and verrucae via methods including snip cautery, cryotherapy (liquid nitrogen) and/or laser treatment.
 Skin tag or wart removal is perfectly safe and effective, leaving little to no lasting marks of their existence.

 If you’d like to find out more about our skin tag or wart removal options please get in touch and we’ll be happy to answer your questions and book you in for a consultation with one of our skin specialists.